timescale/docs/timescaledb/tutorials/time-series-forecast.md

 You can also create two tables for the training and testing datasets.
-You can create tables instead of views here because you need to add columns to these datasets later in our time-series forecast analysis.
+You can create tables instead of views here because you need to add columns to these datasets later in the time-series forecast analysis.

 ```sql
 -- Make the training dataset